huggingface/transformers/docs/source/add_new_model.md

 #### Write a conversion script

-Now, you should write a conversion script that lets you convert the checkpoint you used to debug *brand_new_bert* in the original repository to your just created 🤗 Transformers implementation of *brand_new_bert*.
+Next, you should write a conversion script that lets you convert the checkpoint you used to debug *brand_new_bert* in the original repository to a checkpoint compatible with your just created 🤗 Transformers implementation of *brand_new_bert*.
-Here you should not try to write the conversion script from scratch, but find similar models in 🤗 Transformers that require similar conversion scripts, *i.e.* whose original repository was written with the same framework as *brand_new_bert*.
+It is not advised to write the conversion script from scratch, but rather to look through already existing conversion scripts in 🤗 Transformers for one that has been used to convert a similar model that was written in the same framework as *brand_new_bert*.
+Usually, it is enough to copy an already existing conversion script and slighly adapt it for your use case.
+Don't hesitate to ask the Hugging Face team to point you to a similar already existing conversion script for your model.

+In the following, we'll quickly explain how PyTorch models stores layer weights and define layer names.
-**Important**: In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer. *E.g.*, let's define a dummy model in PyTorch, called `SimpleModel` as follows:
+In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer.
+Let's define a dummy model in PyTorch, called `SimpleModel` as follows:

 ```python
 import torch.nn as nn